TrueWinter/simofa/README.md

 ### Git

 Your website repositories should be hosted on GitHub.
 Only user/pass authentication is accepted at the moment.
 The git repository is cloned to a temporary directory before being copied to the Docker container, so the container never receives your git credentials.

+When adding a website in Simofa, you can choose whether to build on each commit, tag, or release.

+Add `[no ci]` to a commit message to skip the build for that commit.

 There are multiple ways to trigger builds: